 To ensure timely issuance of search and examination reports, the IPOS management monitors them based on the performance reports generated from a workflow management system.
 The workflow management system tracks each step of the workflow and provides the latest action and timeliness status of each case, real-time.
-Performance reports are reviewed weekly by the management to ensure that all search and examination reports are issued within set time limits.
-Two weeks before any case becomes due, emails will be sent to the individual examiners to alert them of time-limit conformity.
+Performance reports are reviewed monthly by the management to ensure that all search and examination reports are issued within set time limits.